tlp19/CircuitSimulator-returnSuccess/README.md

 This is the GitHub repository containing all our files for our Final Project of EEE/EIE Year 1 at Imperial College London (2019/2020).

-For this project, we built a Electrical Circuit Simulator in C++.
+For this project, we built an **Electrical circuit Simulator** in C++.

 Our simulator parses an input Netlist file and outputs in a CSV file the Voltage and Current of each component at every timestep of the simulation.
 It can currently handle Voltage sources, Current sources, Resistors, Capacitors and Inductors.

-Code written by :
+The code was written by :
   - Bertil de Germay de Cirfontaine - CID 01767839
   - Daniel Romano - CID 01728878
   - Tanguy Perron - CID 01722386